rebelsky/sams-assorted-musings-reflections/sigcse-2019-abstracts.md

 and consider what from the prior abstract might fit.
 Or I may want to try a hybrid strategy.
 I'm going to start with a bit of free writing.

-> As computing continues to expand its role in our everyday lives and the opportunities for careers in computing expand, leaders and pundits have called for computing and computer science education to be added earlier and earlier in students careers.
-Such calls have led to the creation of a wide variety of offerings for students at middle-school and even elementary levels [7].
+> As computing expands its roles in our everyday lives and the opportunities for careers in computing expand correspondingly, leaders and pundits have called for computing and computer science education to be added earlier and earlier in students careers.
+Such calls have led to the creation of a wide variety of offerings for students at middle-school and even elementary levels [10].
 Summer "code camps" targeted at middle-school students are one of the more popular approaches.
-However, such camps often emphasize "fun" aspects of computing, such as games and robots, rather than more meaningful applications.
+Such camps often emphasize "fun" aspects of computing, such as games and robots.
+However, research at the collegiate level suggests that meaningful applications of computing, such as computing for social good, are more successful and building and sustaining interest, particularly among students from groups traditionally underrepresented computing.

+> For the past three years, we have offered summer "code camps" for middle school students that explore different approaches to computing than are traditionally used for summer camps.
+One of our more recent camps focuses on ideas from the digital humanities, or DH, the application of computing approaches as a component of humanistic models of inquiry.
+Because it reveals different ways to apply algorithmic and computational thinking, DH has the potential to attract students who might not otherwise consider computing of value.
+Nonetheless, DH as an introductory topic is not only under-represented at the middle-school level, but also at the collegiate level.

+> In this paper, we report on our first offering of our digital-humanities middle-school camp.
+We introduce central issues in the digital humanities, explain the rationale for the camp design, describe the camp curriculum, and reflect on successful and less successful aspects of the camp.
+We also present preliminary data on the effects of the camp on students' self-efficacy and interest in computing.

+I'll admit that while all of the language is "new", my brain clearly wants me to follow a particular model: Provide context, describe what we're doing, and indicate what's in the paper.
+It's a reasonable model and I'm not sure that I want to change it.
+I suppose I could take a slightly different approach to the material and treat the digital humanities issue as the context ("The digital humanities are ...") and then use the second paragraph to suggest why we are offering them at the middle-school level.
+That feels harder to do, but I'm going to try free writing an abstract under that model, too.

+> One of the long-standing problems in computer science education is how to attract students who might not otherwise be interested in CS, particularly those from traditionally underrepresented groups.
+A number of approaches have shown success, such as media computation and computing for social good.
+However, the gap in enrollments among both women and domestic students of color continues.
+It is therefore worth pursuing other approaches.
+One possibility is to emphasize ideas from the digital humanities, or DH, the application of algorithmic and computational approaches to support inquiry in the humanistic disciplines.
+Because of its focus on problems traditionally studied on "the other side of campus", DH shows potential to attract a very different group of students to computer science.

+> In this project, we explore the use of digital humanities topics in a week-long "code camp" intended for middle school students.
+Even though the use of DH as a topic in introductory CS is still in its infancy, we considered it useful to see what effect DH-style topics would have on students who do not yet know what "the humanities" are.

+> We report on our first offering of this camp.
+We introduce central issues in the digital humanities, explain the rationale for the camp design, describe the camp curriculum, and reflect on successful and less successful aspects of the camp.
+We also present preliminary data on the effects of the camp on students' self-efficacy and interest in computing.

+Yes, it's still context, activity, content.
+But it's a very different set of context, activity, content.
+I find myself fond of the first paragraph.
+I'm less thrilled with the second paragraph, which suggests, in effect, that our students are primarily test subjects in a very experimental experiment.
+The third paragraph is essentially the same as in the prior abstract [11].
+If I'm keeping this form, I'll definitely need to rewrite the second paragraph.
+In either case, I should probably also think more about my definition of the digital humanities.
+Let me see what one of my reference works says:

+> For us, digital humanities simply represents a community of scholars and teachers interested in using or studying technology.
+We use humanities techniques to study digital cultures, tools, and concepts, and we also use computational methods to explore the traditional objects of humanistic inquiry.
+[12,14]

+I think of the first half of this definition as a key aspect of Science and Technology Studies (STS).
+It's also not an aspect of DH that will be as explicit in my class [15].
+I'm clearly more interested in the use of computational methods.
+What did I write?
+In the first sketch, I wrote "the application of computing approaches as a component of humanistic models of inquiry".
+In the second, I wrote "The application of algorithmic and computational approaches to support inquiry in the humanistic disciplines".
+I like that both focus on the computational tools as part of the inquiry.
+But "humanistic models of inquiry" is a bit wordy and "humanistic disciplines" is a bit limiting.
+Perhaps just "humanistic inquiry".
+I'm also not sure about "approaches'.
+What other words could I use?
+"Tools" feels too primitive, even though it's partially accurate.
+"Thinking" is too broad and does not necessarily imply the use of computation.
+Perhaps "algorithms and computation".

+> Digital humanities (DH), the use of algorithms and computation in support of broader humanistic inquiry.

+I can live with that.

+Where was I?
+That's right.
+I have two abstracts, one that uses code camps as a context, one that uses the digital humanities.
+Which should I use?
+I'll put that issue on hold as I return to the first abstract and try to put it in its final stage.

 **Developing both soft and technical skills through multi-semester, remotely mentored community-service projects*